Markario/googlemusic-hotkeys/README.md

 ## Command Line (Applescript)

-Comes with Google Chrome (but should work on safari, have not tested) .
+Comes with Google Chrome (but should work on safari with modification to the applescript.)
+.
 **Usage:** `./chrome.applescript ACTION`